Mechanic

 Best Rules Lite TTRPGs

-Start with Knave RPG for OSR fantasy, Easy D6 for new-player-friendly action, Cairn or Into the Odd for minimalist exploration, Mausritter for a rules-lite campaign with texture, and 24XX if you want a tiny toolkit for fast genre play.
+Use this page as a decision guide, not a page-count contest.
+Start with Knave RPG or Cairn 2e for dangerous fantasy, Easy D6 for new-player action, Mausritter for a light campaign with texture, Cthulhu Dark for minimalist horror, and 24XX if you want a tiny genre toolkit.

 Top picks